Levintsky/ML-tutorial/Algorithms/NLP-Embedding.md

 - Unsupervised Cross-Modal Alignment of Speech and Text Embedding Spaces.
 NIPS'18

 ## Measure Distance
 - Learning Deep Structured Semantic Models for Web Search using Clickthrough Data.
-CIKM 2013
+CIKM'13

 ## Analysis, Theory
 - Z Yin and Y Shen.
 On the Dimensionality of Word Embedding.
 NeurIPS'18